Our Home Integration program is available in two different ways: in-person and virtually. Details below.

 - Two or more dogs in a home starting to fight with each other, even after living together peacefully for years.

 Whenever two or more dogs don’t get along in a home, it becomes very stressful for the entire family.
 Rehoming one or more dogs is, of course, an option but often not desired by the family.
 Restoring or creating harmony is most people's goal in such situations.
 This is what our Home Integration program does.

 However, it is important to embark on a dog integration process with open eyes and realistic expectations.
 There are no quick fixes or easy solutions.
-Doing this the right way is a meticulous process that avoids accidents (meaning more fights), requires patience and demands commitment by all family members.
-A few things to consider:
+Doing this the right way is a meticulous process that avoids accidents (meaning more fights), requires patience, and demands commitment by all family members.

 - Take it seriously.
 Could the dogs sort it out themselves?
 Maybe, if you’re lucky but hoping to be lucky is not a responsible choice when animals and people can get seriously injured or killed in the process.